 Create the schematic files

 The schematic files are used to make photo films.
-The designer then uses the films to image the bare board.
-You can use plotters to achieve a detailed PCB design.
+The designer then uses the films to image the bare printed circuit board .
+You can use plotters to achieve a detailed pcb bare board design.
 At this stage, the manufacturer will have a plastic sheet featuring a negative film.

 The negative photo film will represent conductive copper parts.
 You can then use the plotter to create a film layer.